Markus Poschner – Conductor

 In 2007 Markus Poschner was appointed GMD of the Free Hanseatic City of Bremen.
 Together with the Bremen Philharmonic Markus Poschner, who is also an excellent Jazz-pianist, rapidly gained reputation for his innovative and adventurous programming, interpretation and presentation.
 Combined with his unique gift of communication he created a continuing audience boom.
 At Bremen Theatre he developed new ideas and forms of contemporary music theatre together with director Benedikt von Peter.

-Starting with the 2015/16 season Markus Poschner assumed the position of Chief Conductor of the only Swiss radio orchestra: the Orchestra della Svizzera Italiana in Lugano, at the beginning of his first season he presented a complete Brahms-cycle in the much-praised new concert hall LAC situated on the shore of lake Lugano.
-In 2016/17 he and the orchestra will be embarking their first European tour together.
+Starting with the 2015/16 season Markus Poschner assumed the position of Chief Conductor of the only Swiss radio orchestra: the Orchestra della Svizzera Italiana in Lugano, at the beginning of his first season he presented a complete Brahms-cycle »Reareading Brahms« in the much-praised new concert hall LAC situated on the shore of lake Lugano.
+In April 2018, the production received the International Classical Music Award (ICMA) for the category DVD Performance. »Rereading Brahms« contains all Brahms symphonies in a special version.

 Markus Poschner has been invited by many of the most renowned orchestras and opera houses, including e.g. Staatskapelle Dresden, Dresdner Philharmoniker, Bamberger Symphoniker, Münchner Philharmoniker, Wiener Symphoniker, Konzerthausorchester Berlin, the radio symphony orchestras in Berlin, Leipzig, Stuttgart and Cologne, Netherlands Radio Philharmonic, Wiener Kammerorchester, Orchestre Philharmonique de Monte Carlo, NHK Symphony Orchestra, Tokyo Metropolitan Orchestra, as well as Staatsoper Berlin, Komische Oper Berlin, Hamburgische Staatsoper, Oper Köln, Oper Frankfurt and Opernhaus Zürich.